mikepfeiffer/azure-network-101/projects/Project 2/README.md

 ## Challenge: Set up Direct Connectivity

 Try implementing a new connectivity configuration with Azure Network Manager.

-Remove and redeploy a new configuration that supports **Direct Connectivity**.
+* Remove and redeploy a new configuration that supports **Direct Connectivity**

 Can you ping the server in spoke 2 from the server in spoke 1 and vice versa?
 If so, what other ways can you restrict the traffic coming across those VNets? (*hint: we covered it in project #1*).